DenysRudenko/Project-2/README.md

 [Go to the top](#table-of-contents)

 ### Questions
-* Increase amount of question with examples of code.
+* Increase the amount of questions with examples of code.

 ### Timer
 * Develop a timer for every question.

 ### Achievements
-* Develop achievements for asnwering correct.
+* Develop achievements for answering correctly.

 ### Clues
-* Develop a clues with a link with documentation.
+* Develop clues with a link with documentation.

 ### Profile
-* Develop the personal profile page with a percentage of succes.
+* Develop the personal profile page with a percentage of success.